EPIC-N Advisory Board

 President – U.S. Partnership for Education for Sustainable Development

-Debra Rowe, PhD., is the national co-coordinator of the Higher Education Associations Sustainability Consortium, founder of the Disciplinary Associations’ Network for Sustainability and senior advisor to the Association for the Advancement of Sustainability in Higher Education.
-Dr. Rowe has been professor of energy management, renewable energy technology and psychology for over 28 years at Oakland Community College.
+Debra Rowe, PhD, is the national co-coordinator of the Higher Education Associations Sustainability Consortium, founder of the Disciplinary Associations’ Network for Sustainability and senior advisor to the Association for the Advancement of Sustainability in Higher Education.
+Dr. Rowe has been Professor of Energy Management, Renewable Energy Technology and Psychology for more than 28 years at Oakland Community College.

 Tony Socci

-Senior Lead on International Climate Policy – U.S. EPA
+Senior Lead on International Climate Policy – US Environmental Protection Agency

 Later, at the invitation of the UN Global Adaptation Network (GAN), Dr. Socci agreed to become a member of its Steering Committee.
 From this vantage point he, along with several international partners and other steering committee members, helped to formulate and implement an effort on the part of the GAN to deliver actionable, demand-driven information to regions and communities in developing countries deemed most vulnerable to the impacts of climate and other changes, through a process referred to as “adaptation learning exchanges”.